ur-tcs/programming-2-ex-7/README.md

 **STEP-BY-STEP-HINTS**

-Let’s represent collections of letters by converting them to uppercase an sorting them, so that `"Polytechnique"` becomes `"CEEHILNOPQTUY"`.
+Let’s represent collections of letters by converting them to uppercase and sorting them, so that `"Polytechnique"` becomes `"CEEHILNOPQTUY"`.
 We call `"Polytechnique"` the “original” word, and `"CEEHILNOPQTUY"` the “scrambled” word.

 1. Write a function scramble that transforms a single word into its scrambled representation.